dgurudot/tg/help/en-US/HELP-ADMIN-SETUP.md

 with "Send this News?" (or Update, or Notification), which shows how many people it reaches, the title and the message.
 Choose **Send to N** or **Cancel**.

-**Schedule:** when your server supports it, **Schedule** sends later.
-Times are UTC, up to 30 days ahead.
-You can cancel a scheduled message before it is due.
+**Schedule…:** when your server supports it, **Schedule…** sends later.
+Pick a date and time in your own time zone, up to 30 days ahead.
+The confirmation shows the exact UTC time.
+The audience is worked out again at send time, so the head count can change.
+Scheduled sending works only when your organisation's scheduler is switched on.

+**Scheduled tab:** lists your own pending scheduled messages. **Cancel** stops one before it is sent.
+The Sent log shows a scheduled message only after it has been delivered.

 **After you send:** you see "Sent to 120 people." (with your real count) and the form clears.
 The message goes out straight away.
 It does not wait for approval.